Denniskaninu/lux-g-modern-store/README.md

-# LUX MODERN COLLECTIONS - Admin Dashboard & Storefront
+# LUX MODERN COLLECTION - Admin Dashboard & Storefront

-This is a full-stack e-commerce application built for "LUX MODERN COLLECTIONS", a modern men's fashion retailer.
+This is a full-stack e-commerce application built for "LUX MODERN COLLECTION", a modern men's fashion retailer.
 The application features a public-facing storefront to display products and a secure admin dashboard for comprehensive store management.

 ---